semitable/cmlbib/README.md

 # CMLBIB: Curated ML .bib for LaTeX

 Is your bibliography inconsistent?
 Does it include the year or month in one entry but not in others?
 Are some entries all-caps and others in Title Case? ...
-Does it list enties as ArXiv pre-preprints while they are published in conferences?
+Does it list entries as ArXiv pre-preprints while they are published in conferences?

 CMLBIB attempts to solve this by
 1. maintaining curated .bib entries for papers in top ML conferences